 - Universal access to quality, affordable health care, including insurance, and comprehensive family planning services, including expansion of patients’ rights

 - Freedom from violence and fear of violence, including hate crimes, in homes, schools, workplaces, and communities

 - Support for U.N. programs that address human rights and women’s and girls’ concerns

-- Freedom in the definition of self and family and a guarantee of civil rights for all family structures
+- Freedom in the definition of self and family, including protection from discrimination and a guarantee of civil rights for all family structures

 - Passage and ratification of the Equal Rights Amendment